Vincent Frederick Mwakhwawa: As bishop

 He was appointed auxiliary bishop of the Roman Catholic Archdiocese of Lilongwe, on 16 November 2023.
 He was simultaneously appointed as Titular Bishop of Aquae Thibilitanae.

 He was consecrated as bishop on 20 January 2024 at Lilongwe, by Archbishop George Desmond Tambala, Archbishop of Lilongwe, assisted by Archbishop Gian Luca Perici, Titular Archbishop of Volsinium and Papal Nuncio and Bishop John Alphonsus Ryan, Bishop of Mzuzu.
-Since then he serves as the Auxiliary Bishop of Lilongwe Archdiocese.
+Since then he has served as the Auxiliary Bishop of Lilongwe Archdiocese.